Standing Water Bottle Bicep Curls

 Related exercises to discover

-Standing water bottle bicep curls is a gym work out exercise that targets biceps and also involves forearms.
-Refer to the illustration diagram and instructions above for how to perform this exercise correctly.
-Standing reverse barbell curls, barbell curls / standing biceps curls and standing bicep cable curls are related exercise that target the same muscle groups as standing water bottle bicep curls.
-Visit our free illustrated exercise directory for more exercises to try in your workouts.
+Standing water bottle bicep curls is a gym exercise that targets biceps and also works forearms.
+Use the illustration and instructions above to learn how to perform this exercise with proper form.
+Related exercises that work similar muscle groups include Cable hammer bicep curls, static bicep curls and standing water bottle bicep curls.
+Browse our free illustrated exercise directory for more exercises.

 Exercise illustration licensing: Our exercise and yoga pose illustrations (static and animated) are selectively available for licensing for commercial and non-commercial projects.
 Visit our exercise illustrations licensing page for detailed information and to submit in inquiry.